docarray/docarray/docs/data_types/audio/audio.md

 This will return a tuple of:

-- an [`AudioNdArray`][docarray.typing.tensor.audio.AudioNdArray] representing the audio file content
+- An [`AudioNdArray`][docarray.typing.tensor.audio.AudioNdArray] representing the audio file content
-- an integer representing the frame rate (number of signals for a certain period of time)
+- An integer representing the frame rate (number of signals for a certain period of time)

 ```python
 doc.tensor, doc.frame_rate = doc.url.load()
 doc.summary()
 ```

 <details>
     <summary>Output</summary>
     ``` { .text .no-copy }